 Self Care = Self Love

-Self-care is imperative for our physical health as well as our mental health.
-Self-care is taking the time to do the activities that nurture you, body, mind, and spirit.
+Self-care is imperative for our physical and mental health.
+Self-care is taking the time to do the activities that nurture your body, mind, and spirit.
 Taking proper care of yourself, having and cultivating self-love, will allow you to bring more positivity and confidence into your daily interactions and relationships.
-The relationship you have with yourself sets the tone for every other relationship you have; we've all heard the saying, "happy wife, happy life."
+The relationship you have with yourself sets the tone for every other relationship you have.

 But being truly happy is an inside job, and you have to care for yourself as you do for your children and loved ones; moms end up putting themselves on the back burner and taking care of everyone else first, many times it just boils down to not having enough time, or not making yourself a priority.